St Peter's College, Auckland: Sport

 Amongst the college's Rugby highlights was winning by the First XV of the New Zealand Secondary School's Top Four Championship and the Auckland Secondary Schools Premiership in 1987.
 The latter feat was repeated in 1988.
 The college won the Auckland Championship and the New Zealand First XV Knock out competition undefeated in 2000.
 Most recently, St Peter's won the Auckland Secondary Schools Premiership and the National First XV Championship final in 2018.
 The college has gained the Moascar Cup (national school 1st XV rugby honour) three times, in 1977, 2000 and 2018.

 In 1980, Hugh McGahan, captain of the New Zealand National Rugby League side, "the Kiwis" from 1986 to 1990, also played for the college First XV, under similar pressure to that exerted on John Tamihere.
 However, McGahan stated that, in spite of the pressure, it "was a pleasure pulling on the school jersey" to represent the college.
-Although it has made a significant contribution to the sport, St Peter's College does not field Rugby league teams.
-However, many students play Soccer.
-The 1st XI compete in the Auckland Premier grade and were third at the NZ Football Championships in 2019.
-Basketball and hockey teams also compete in the Auckland Premier Grade.
+Although it made a significant contribution to the sport, St Peter's College did not field Rugby league teams.
+However, many students played Soccer.
+The 1st XI competed in the Auckland Premier grade and were third at the NZ Football Championships in 2019 and second in 2023.
+Basketball and hockey teams also competed in the Auckland Premier Grade.